Mayur01-gg/DL-Labs/README.md

 ## 📌 Objective
 To solidify core deep learning concepts through structured practicals, enabling hands-on experience with real-world datasets and neural network modeling techniques.

+---

+## 🤝 Contributing

+Feel free to submit issues, fork the repository, and create pull requests for any improvements.

+---

+## 📧 Support

+For issues or questions, please open an issue in the repository or contact me through my socials.